The Top Wedding Trends of 2021

 The Welcome Box

-While it's now normalized to have hand sanitizer and social distancing signs available at events, the guest entry touchpoint is another way to make your loved ones feel as if they're cared for on your wedding day.
+While it's now standard to have hand sanitizer and social distancing signs available at events, the guest entry touchpoint is another way to make your loved ones feel that they're cared for on your wedding day.
 "With some weddings being downsized to more intimate numbers, you will see more guest-centered details, starting from welcome to send-off kits," predicts Georgia-based planner Terrica Skaggs of Cocktails & Details.

 Already, couples have started to work with their pros to design welcome boxes, the experiential alternative to the welcome bag.
 (After all, who doesn't like an unboxing?)
 The concept behind these boxes is to safely house all event necessities in one place, including personalized hand sanitizers, masks, programs and details, and even take-home favors, allowing guests to experience the warmth of being welcomed into the wedding weekend—a gift for all involved.